TGDivy/TGDivy/README.md

 ## 💬🌞

-> We can spend our whole lives escaping from the monsters of our minds. ~ Pema Chodron
+> We cannot change anything unless we accept it. ~ Carl Jung

 Made *Using GitHub Actions Chron Job and* [Zen Quotes API]( https://zenquotes.io/ )